NikhilMukraj/spiking-neural-networks-hardware/README.md

 ## Todo

 - [ ] Equation high level synthesis
+  - [ ] Fix synthesis to use wires instead of registers as intermediates
   - [ ] Preprocessing
     - [ ] To the power of an integer expansion
     - [ ] Simplification of expressions with only constants